Stanford-BioE80/Stanford-BioE80.github.io/_docs/w5ps.md

 ![Carlson Curves](/assets/images/PSET6_Crlson_Productivity.png
  "Productivity in DNA Sequencing and Synthesis")

  There are many ways to solve this problem.
-Your final number will deponds on and is sensetive to your assumptions.
- You can use your own method or use the suggested assumptions and steps
+ You can use your own method or use the suggested assumptions and steps.

-Assumption.1:
+ (Your final answer deponds on your assumptions).

-- Let’s assume the trend in sequencing productivity since 2005 will continue.
+ Assumption.1 Assume the trend in sequencing productivity since 2005 will continue
-Specifically let’s estimate 2005 productivity 10^7 (bases\ person\day) and let’s estimate 2010 productivity to be $10^10  (bases\ person\day).
-We can use these numbers to say every 5 years sequencing productivity will get 1000x better.

-Assumption.2:
+    - estimate 2005 productivity 10^7 (bases per person per day)
+    - estimate 2010 productivity to be 10^10  (bases\ person\day)
+    - from above produtivity rate (R):  every 5 years, 1000x better

+Assumption.2 Assume
 - From the graph we can estimate our current productivity at 10^11 (bases\ person\day)

 Step-1 (you have do some math here):
 - Let’s normalize total DNA: $5.3 x 10^37$ bases releative to our team size (10) and the required time (30 days).

-$ productivity (bases\ person\day)= \frac{Total DNA}{\(team size x 30 days)}$
+$
+productivity (bases per person per day)=
+\frac{total DNA}{\team size * 30 days}
+$

 Step-2 (you have do some math here):
 Construct a function with time as the variabl that relates the productivity rate, current productivity, and normalize total DNA.